e8315402/myProject/README.md

 This project is only used to create the environment, you should clean it when HW1.

 #### Updata

+ * Fri Sep 15 2017 13:45:26

+	And for CI job building, we recommend you do not put the build files (*.o, executable file) into github.
+You can use [.gitignore](https://www.google.com.tw/search?q=gitignore) to avoid it.

  * Fri Sep 15 2017 11:22:16

 	When your try to download googleTest on googleTest github page, you should download [the release](https://github.com/google/googletest/releases).
 Do not use respository url.